nareshbhatia/custom-react-stack/README.md

 You can build a monorepo all by yourself by putting all your projects into one repo and figuring out a way to organize and build them.
-However, people generally use an off-the-shelf monorepo platform such as Lerna, npm workspaces, yarn workspaces, Turborepo or Nx.
+However, people generally use an off-the-shelf monorepo platform such as Lerna, Yarn Workspaces, npm Workspaces, Turborepo or Nx.
 Both Turborepo and Nx provide some very advanced features, but Turborepo is my favorite because it is less opinionated and allows me to integrate existing templates more easily into my monorepo.
 Also, each project has its own `package.json` file, making it easy for me to